DataDog/sirun/README.md

 measurements of a process covering its entire lifetime.
-It gets memory and timing information from the kernel and also allows [Statsd](https://github.com/statsd/statsd#usage) messages to be sent to `udp://localhost:$SIRUN_STATSD_PORT` (the port is assigned randomly by sirun), and those will be included in the outputted metrics.
+It gets memory and timing information from the kernel and also allows [Statsd](https://github.com/statsd/statsd#usage) messages to be sent to `udp://localhost:$SIRUN_STATSD_PORT` (the port is assigned randomly by sirun, but you can also set it yourself), and those will be included in the outputted metrics.

 It's intended that this tool be used for shorter-running benchmarks, and not for long-lived processes that don't die without external interaction.
 You could